Coupled Model Intercomparison Project Phase 6 - CMIP6

 While CMIP ensembles reflect diversity in model structures their sampling of uncertainty may still be inclomplete regarding possible parameter choices or internal variability.
 Single model initial-condition large ensembles (SMILEs) (Maher et al. (2021)) seek to fill that gap by providing multiple runs from a single model to estimate and study internal variability.

 Overall, CMIP6 is a powerful resource for understanding climate change at global to regional scales.
-While for most uses downscaled and/or bias-adjusted versions of the CMIP6 simulations are preferable, the source for these derived versions may be of interest for specific studies, exploration of otherwise unavailable variables, regions or time periods.
+While for most applications downscaled and/or bias-adjusted versions of the CMIP6 simulations are preferable, the source for these derived versions may be of interest for specific studies, exploration of otherwise unavailable variables, regions or time periods.

 Variables available in CMIP6